About the Shanghai Museum of Traditional Chinese Medicine

 The layout of Museum exhibitions is based on historical periods and medical facts.
 There are a total of 8 sections, namely Primitive Medical Practice, Preserved Artefacts in Ancient Health Care, Ancient Medical Practice Management, Well-Known Doctors, Medical Classics and Firsts, Ancient Chinese Culture on Nurturing Life, Modern Chinese Medicine in Shanghai, Herbal Formulas, and Present-day Chinese Medicine.
 These sections enable the viewers to understand Chinese medical achievements in different historical periods and foresee its bright future.

-The Shanghai Museum of Traditional Chinese Medicine is also a museum dedicated to national science popularization, national education in Chinese medical culture, and patriotism education in Shanghai.
+The Shanghai Museum of Traditional Chinese Medicine is also a museum dedicated to national education in Chinese medical culture, and patriotism education in Shanghai.
 In addition, it is listed as a national AAA (3A) tourist attraction spot.

 With the exception of every Monday, Shanghai Museum of Traditional Chinese Medicine is open every day (9:00 am―4:00 pm) of the year.